Uterine blood flow is increased during pregnancy. Disturbance of uteroplacental blood flow during pregnancy

 Diagnostic methods

-Are there?
-To answer this question, it is necessary to define blood flow disorders.
-Dopplerometry and ultrasound should be performed.
-Checking blood flow is carried out in different blood vessels mother and child.
+Do they exist?
+To answer this question, it is necessary to identify blood flow disorders.
+Doppler ultrasound and ultrasound should be performed.
+Blood flow testing is carried out in different blood vessels mother and child.

-What the doctor pays attention to when making a diagnosis: a thin placenta, the presence of infections, abnormalities in the amniotic fluid.
+What does the doctor pay attention to when making a diagnosis: thin placenta, the presence of infections, disturbances in the amniotic fluid.

-1B - fetal-placental - uteroplacental blood flow is preserved;
+1B - fetoplacental - uteroplacental blood flow is preserved;

-Grade 2 - both blood flow systems are disturbed.
+2nd degree – both blood flow systems are disrupted.

-Doppler is carried out at any stage of pregnancy, especially when there is a suspicion of circulatory disorders.
+Doppler measurements are carried out at any stage of pregnancy, especially when there is a suspicion of circulatory problems.

-In addition, apply laboratory methods blood tests of pregnant women.
+In addition, they use laboratory methods blood tests of pregnant women.

 Therapeutic methods

-Treatment of circulatory disorders is carried out in a complex, so that there are no complications.
-If a pregnant woman falls into a risk category (abortion, gynecological diseases), carried out preventive treatment, the future mother is constantly monitored.
-Methods of therapy are determined based on the degree of circulatory disorders.
+Treatment of circulatory disorders is carried out comprehensively so that there are no complications.
+If a pregnant woman falls into a risk category (abortion, gynecological diseases), is carried out preventive treatment, the expectant mother is constantly monitored.
+Treatment methods are determined based on the degree of circulatory impairment.

-The use of drugs that can reduce the tone in the uterus and improve blood circulation, for example, Magne-B6, depends on the individual state of the mother's body.
-No-shpa may also be prescribed in order to expand the vessels.
-In addition, the methods of therapy include drugs that help blood clotting, for example, Curantil.
+The use of drugs that can reduce the tone in the uterus and improve blood circulation, for example, Magne-B6, depends on the individual state of the mother’s body.
+No-shpa may also be prescribed to dilate blood vessels.
+In addition, therapy methods include drugs that help blood clotting, for example, Curantil.

-A woman with impaired blood flow without fail at 36 weeks placed on hospital treatment for prenatal diagnosis. natural childbirth a pregnant woman with impaired blood flow of the 1st degree is carried out under special supervision.
-For grades 2 and 3, a caesarean section is performed.
+A woman whose blood flow is impaired, mandatory at 36 weeks they are placed on inpatient treatment to carry out prenatal diagnostics.
+Natural childbirth pregnant women with 1st degree blood flow impairment are carried out under special supervision.
+For grades 2 and 3 disorders, a caesarean section is performed.

 Prevention to reduce the risk of blood flow disorders: